 In today’s world of ubiquitous use of technology, we still hear about school districts that move forward with 1:1 technology programs without thoroughly considering nor reflecting on the “why” behind that decision.
 Sometimes the reason may be the growing realization that students are digital natives and seem to prefer learning with technology, or it may be a sense of “peer pressure” to match a neighboring district’s technology program.
 Fulfilling a mandate from the local school board can also be the motivation behind a district’s launch of a 1:1 initiative.
 Regardless of the motivation, a district must create and own a comprehensive shared vision for implementing any technology program.
 Without that essential collaborative planning process, the result may be an effort that lacks the desired impact or worse, simply fails miserably.

-Join this edWebinar with four superintendents who are recognized as technology leaders in their field.
-They will share what it takes to successfully deploy, implement and sustain a commitment to digital learning.
+In this edWebinar, hear from three superintendents who are recognized as technology leaders in their field.
+They share what it takes to successfully deploy, implement and sustain a commitment to digital learning.
 Each will share the “why” behind their successful technology initiatives.
-This edWebinar will be of particular value to school superintendents, K-12 school and district leaders, and aspiring leaders.
-There will be time for questions at the end of the presentation.
+This recorded edWebinar will be of particular value to school superintendents, K-12 school and district leaders, and aspiring leaders.

 About the Presenters